dm0-/gnuxc/BUILD.md

 file system and gives the `-f` argument to skip the file system check.
 This is because the first boot will automatically run an initialization script to write translators etc. to the disk, as well as to install the bootloader.
-When this script is finished, it will start GNU dmd as in a regular system boot.
+When this script is finished, it will start GNU Shepherd as in a regular system boot.

 When the initialization is complete, you should see a login prompt.
 You can now explore the system, but don't forget to try the bootloader.
 To shut down,